 In this section, we’ll go over what each method is used for, the parameters for each one, and see an example of how it’s used.

-The init method is used to initialize the Node client.
+The init method is used to initialize the client.
 The parameters for this method are clientId, clientKey, and options.

 Default host, port, routing, and session can be passed as options.